What is House Rent Allowance (HRA)?

 From FY 2020-21 onwards, House Rent Allowance Exemption is only available if an employee opts for the Old Tax Regime.

-HRA Exemption rules and Calculation
+Exemption Rules and Calculation

 The amount of Exempt HRA will be the least of the following amounts: